 Must Explore: Human Rights Courses for Students

 Democracy where people make decisions for the country is the only known form of governance in the world that promises to inculcate principles of equality, liberty and justice.
-The deliberations and negotiations to form policies and make decisions for the country is the basis on which the government works, with supreme power to people to choose their representatives, delegate country’s matters and express their dissent.
+The deliberations and negotiations to form policies and make decisions for the country is the basis on which the government works, with supreme power to people to choose their representatives, delegate the country’s matters and express their dissent.
 The democratic system is usually of two types, the presidential system, and the parliamentary system.
-In India, the three pillars of democracy, namely legislature, executive and judiciary, working independently and still interconnected, along with a free press and media provides a structure for a truly functional democracy.
-Despite the longest written constitution incorporating values of sovereignty, socialism, secularism etc..
-India, like other countries, still faces challenges like corruption, bigotry, oppression of certain communities and thus, struggles to stay true to its democratic ideals.
+In India, the three pillars of democracy, namely legislature, executive and judiciary, working independently and still interconnected, along with a free press and media provide a structure for a truly functional democracy.
+Despite the longest-written constitution incorporating values of sovereignty, socialism, secularism etc. India, like other countries, still faces challenges like corruption, bigotry, and oppression of certain communities and thus, struggles to stay true to its democratic ideals.

 Must Read: Consumer Rights in India